dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 *   If anything is invalid, then the corresponding error message(s) will be printed/ displayed and the customer will see the form again.
 It may be a good idea to store messages in an array.
 Why?
 So that you can use the array to display all error messages at once, instead of seeing multiple screens for each individual message.
 This also makes it possible to create "indicators" on the form to point out where errors are.

 ** IMPORTANT ** As in Assignment 1 you MUST do validation on the server before you save registration data.
-You can also do validation or guards on the client page, but it is not enough by itself.
+You may not use guards on the client page, but it is not enough by itself.

 _HINTS:_